rmanaem/nerv/README.md

 pip install nerv
 ```

-In order for NeRV to generate and populate plots the underlying app requires access to the directory containing the datasets.
-The path to directory can be passed to the app module as input to the start function.

 ### Example usage

+In order for NeRV to generate and populate plots the underlying app requires access to the directory that houses subdirectories, which in turn contain the JSON files to be visualized.
+The path to directory can be passed to the app as input to the `start` function.

 ```python
 from nerv import app